Homomorphic Encryption

 Key Points

-- Preserves privacy by design: Eliminates the need to expose plaintext during processing, reducing attack surfaces.
+- Privacy preservation: Eliminates the need to decrypt data during processing, reducing attack surfaces.

 How Homomorphic Encryption Works